mundorum-lab/datasci/modules/data/README.md

 notice | action | message type
 -------| ------ | ------------
-`inputFile` | `The component collects data from the received message and initiates the process of transforming the raw data from the file into the JSON format.` | `RawFileContent`
+`load` | `The component collects data from the received message and initiates the process of transforming the raw data from the file into the JSON format.` | `RawFileContent`

 ### Output Notices

 notice    | source | message type
 ----------| -------| ------------
-`inputFile` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`
+`output` | `As soon as the component finishes transforming the raw data into JSON, it publishes the result on the data bus.` | `TreatedDataContent` or `ErrorDuringDataProcessing`

 ---
 ## Component `api-input`